 - At Least 1 Year Later – Sell the shares

-- The final sale will be a qualifying disposition, which means you can claim long-term capital gains attributed to (Final Sale Price – Exercise Price) * Amount of Shares
+- Assuming the final sale will be a qualifying disposition, which means you can claim long-term capital gains attributed to (Final Sale Price – Exercise Price) * Amount of Shares

-- Receive (possibly) tax credit for AMT paid upon original exercise
+- Receive (possibly) tax credit for alternative minimum paid upon the original exercise

 Meeting the rules for a qualifying disposition will mean the $80,000 gain will be taxed as long-term capital gains.
 Assuming a 15% long-term capital gains rate, you’ll owe $12,000 in taxes ($80,000 * 15%).